mudita/MuditaOS/harmony_changelog.md

 * Fixed frequency lock during user activity
 * Fixed possibility of OS crash during update package size check
 * Fixed incorrect calculation of requested CPU frequency
+* Fixed CPU frequency setting when dumping logs to a file

 ### Added
 * Files not fully transferred via Center will be now removed when USB cable is unplugged